Th3J0nny/discord-all-in-bot/README.md

 - Math (Not nice, TODO: Replace with single command that detects and parses a regex)
 - Memes (Crawls random meme from given subreddit.
 Default is dankmemes.
 No NSFW!)
 - R6Stats (Crawl stats für Rainbow Six: Siege using StatsDB API) --> Needs API username and key in .env file
+- Alone (Detects and exposes when and how long a user was alone in a voice channel)

 #### Feature Ideas